This chapter was substantially updated in February 2021 and should be re read.

 Where there are concerns that a girl is at risk of FGM:

-Professionals must take into consideration that by alerting the girl’s family to any concerns about FGM they may place her at increased risk of harm and professionals should therefore take sufficient steps to minimise this risk.
+Professionals must take into consideration that by alerting the girl’s family to any concerns about FGM they may place her at increased risk of harm and professionals should therefore take sufficient steps to minimise this risk (for example the use of an FGM Protection Order).

 The level of safeguarding intervention needed will depend on how imminent the risk of harm is.
 An appropriate course of action should be decided on a case-by-case basis, following a risk assessment, with expert input from all relevant agencies.
 A victim centred approach should be taken, based on a clear understanding of the needs and views of the child.